MiguelASCorreia/ProtoCollectorFramework/README.md

 ### Iterations

 Each object belonging to this field indicates a value that is to be inserted by the user.
 For this purpose there were defined different data types that the value can belong to.
 Each data type is identified by numeric value from 0 to 6.
 Depending on the type, some additional fields must be filled.
 The following table features the different data types and each required field.
+Beyond these fields, the *name* field must be define to identify the value name/description.

 Identifier | Type | Fields
 ---- | --------- | ---------